Aluminium-ion battery: Stanford University

-In April 2015 researchers at Stanford University claimed to have developed an aluminum-ion battery with a recharge time of about one minute (for an unspecified battery capacity).
+In April 2015 researchers at Stanford University claimed to have developed an aluminium-ion battery with a recharge time of about one minute (for an unspecified battery capacity).
 Their cell provides about 2 volts, 4 volts if connected in a series of two cells.
 The prototype lasted over 7,500 charge-discharge cycles with no loss of capacity.

-The battery was made of an aluminum anode, liquid electrolyte, isolation foam, and a graphite cathode.
+The battery was made of an aluminium anode, liquid electrolyte, isolation foam, and a graphite cathode.
 During the charging process, AlCl4− ions intercalate among the graphene stacked layers.
 While discharging, AlCl4− ions rapidly de-intercalate through the graphite.
 The cell displayed high durability, withstanding more than 10,000 cycles without a capacity decay.
 The cell was stable, nontoxic, bendable and nonflammable.

 In 2016, the lab tested these cells through collaborating with Taiwan's Industrial Technology Research Institute (ITRI) to power a motorbike using an expensive electrolyte.
 In 2017, a urea-based electrolyte was tested that was about 1% of the cost of the 2015 model.
 The battery exhibits ~99.7% Coulombic efficiency and a rate capability of 100 mA/g at a cathode capacity of 73 mAh/g (1.4 C).